LibertyDSNP/spec/pages/Identity/Registry.md

      *
      * MUST be signed by someone who is authorized on the contract
      *      via `IDelegation(oldAddr).isAuthorizedTo(ecrecovedAddr, Permission.OWNERSHIP_TRANSFER, block.number)`
      * MUST check that newAddr implements IDelegation interface
      * TODO: FIX THE ISSUE OF newAddr not being a part of the creation
-     * MUST emit DSNPId
+     * MUST emit DSNPRegistryUpdate
      */
     function changeAddressByEIP712Sig(bytes32 r, bytes32 s, uint32 v, address newAddr, string handle) external;